Peer Support Specialist Training Application

 Tuition and Fees

-Tuition for the fall Peer Support Specialist Training is $300.
-(The value of our training is $900, but with recent grant funding we have been able to subsidize the cost for our students.)
+Tuition for the fall Peer Support Specialist Training is $450.
+(The value of our training is over $900, but with recent grant funding we have been able to subsidize the cost for our students.)

 If your tuition will be paid by the Department of Vocational Rehabilitation (DVR), an authorization form from DVR will hold your place in the class.
 If your tuition will be paid by a sponsoring organization we need a confirmation email from the organization and will send an invoice directly to them.